 About Me

 For many years, I worked as a “real food” nutritionist and sustainability advocate, running a clinical nutrition practice focused on weight loss and gut health.
-I also hosted the Sustainable Dish Podcast and occasionally still speak internationally about the intersection of optimal human nutrition, regenerative agriculture, and food justice.
+I also hosted the Sustainable Dish Podcast and spoke internationally about the intersection of optimal human nutrition, regenerative agriculture, and food justice.
 I co-authored Sacred Cow: The Case for (Better) Meat and served as the director and producer of its companion film, Sacred Cow.
-Additionally, I founded the Global Food Justice Alliance, a non-profit advocating for the inclusion of animal-sourced foods in dietary policies to promote a more nutritious, sustainable, and equitable global food system.
+Additionally, I founded the Global Food Justice Alliance, advocating for the inclusion of animal-sourced foods in dietary policies to promote a more nutritious, sustainable, and equitable global food system.

 How It All Began

-I’ve always had a love of nature, food, art and a curious mind.
-As a child, I struggled with undiagnosed celiac disease until I was 26.
+I’ve always loved nature, food, art and have a curious mind.
+As a child, I struggled with undiagnosed celiac disease until I was diagnosed at 26.
 While pursuing a degree in art education, I met my first partner, an environmentalist who became an organic farmer.
-I spent 18 years living with him and raising our kids on organic farms, I worked in various jobs doing marketing for National Public Radio and Whole Food Market before shifting to the study of human nutrition in order to better understand how to optimally eat for myself and my family.
+I spent 18 years living with him and raising our kids on an organic farm.
+I held positions in marketing for both National Public Radio and Whole Food Market before shifting to the study of human nutrition in order to better understand how to optimally eat for myself and my family.

 Diana Rodgers, registered dietitian and sustainability advocate, explains why meat and livestock are good for our health and our planet at the Health Optimization Summit in London, May 2022.